 Born into a strong Christian family, church was where all our lives began.
 That foundation, along with a good old-fashioned southern upbringing, even despite the fact that other’s of my dad’s siblings with their family and eventually other nieces, nephews, greats, etc. also had moved further east, strongly influenced the outcome of our lives.
 Where-ever you go, with you, you take what you know.

 The overall message I guess I got out of reflection this past week is to be true to who you are.
 Like that big old oak tree, all that is familiar will eventually fade and no longer be.
 One by one; family will leave us.
 We’ll have to somehow manage a goodbye for now.
 Take full advantage and get the answers you need while they are here.
 Get the recipes, the pictures and the most priceless of all; the time and the stories.
+Maybe, just maybe, there’s a story about an old oak tree in your family.
 One day memories will have to suffice.
 I’m grateful to understand that a part of my dad and each of his siblings explains a little bit of me.
 Each of them is in me.
 I don’t have to be just like someone else.
 It was never a requirement for me to be genuinely loved.

 It’s always been Ok to be yourself.
 You’re going to be loved regardless.
 Differences in and among siblings, in any generation, has always just simply been normal.
 You are only accountable for the life you live and the stories you leave behind.
 There’s no need to go around tying to fix something.
 If it’s broken; it’s broken.
 Leave it alone.
 If it’s not, it’ll work itself out.